 To apply for the CURE program, fill out the online Summer Student application and check “CURE Program applicant” to indicate your desire to be considered for the CURE program as well.

-Adrian Delgado, a freshman at the University of California, Los Angeles, majoring in physiological science was mentored by Dr. Jae Kim in the Department of Thoracic Surgery.
-His research project was working with Cisplatin and studying its affect on lung cancer cells with varying FEN1 Levels.
+Silvia Trevino, a rising sophomore at Cornell University majoring in biological sciences was mentored by Dr. Jae Kim in the Department of Thoracic Surgery.
+Her project involved the Triptolide affect on Mesothelioma.